The Importance of Testosterone

 What Causes High Testosterone?

 You make testosterone from another hormone called androstenedione.
-An enzyme drives this conversion.
-This enzyme increases its activity under the influence of insulin.
+An enzyme drives this conversion, and it increases its activity under the influence of insulin.

-If you are making too much of this hormone, you want to look at ways to decrease your insulin level.
-This is done by reducing your carb and sugar intake, reducing your stress, and increasing your physical activity.
+If you are producing too much of this hormone, you should look for ways to decrease your insulin level.
+This can be done by reducing your carb and sugar intake, reducing your stress, and increasing your physical activity.
 I can help lower high levels in both men and women.

-Other causes of excess include hormone-secreting tumors (adrenal, testicular, ovarian) and congenital adrenal hyperplasia.
+Other causes of excess include hormone-secreting tumours (adrenal, testicular, ovarian) and congenital adrenal hyperplasia.

 What Causes Low Testosterone in Men?